Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Introduction

-\paragraph{}Now powered by deep learning optimization methods leveraging the computational efficiency of large computational clusters, \rl algorithms have recently achieved remarkable results including, but not limited to, learning to solve video games at a super-human level \citep{mnih2015human}, to beat chess and go world players \citep{silver2016mastering}, or even to control stratospheric balloons in the real world \citep{bellemare2020autonomous}.
-Although standard \rl problems often involve a single agent learning to solve a unique task, \rl researchers recently extended \rl problems to \textit{multi-goal \rl problems}.
-Instead of pursuing a single goal, agents can now be trained to pursue goal distributions \citep{kaelbling1993learning,sutton2011horde,schaul2015universal}.
-As the field progresses, new goal representations emerge: from the specific goal states to the high-dimensional goal images or the abstract language-based goals \citep{Luketina2019}.
-However, most approaches still fall short of modeling learning abilities of natural agents because they build agents that learn to solve predefined sets of tasks, via external and hand-defined learning signals.
+Although standard \rl problems often involve a single agent learning to solve a unique task, \rl researchers extended \rl problems to \textit{multi-goal \rl problems}.
+Instead of pursuing a single goal, agents can now be trained to pursue goal distributions \shortcite{kaelbling1993learning,sutton2011horde,schaul2015universal}.
+As the field progresses, new goal representations emerge: from the specific goal states to the high-dimensional goal images or the abstract language-based goals \shortcite{Luketina2019}.
+However, most approaches still fall short of modeling the learning abilities of natural agents because they train them to solve predefined sets of tasks, via external and hand-defined learning signals.

+Developmental robotics directly aims to model children learning and, thus, takes inspiration from the mechanisms underlying autonomous behaviors in humans.
+Most of the time, humans are not motivated by external rewards but spontaneously explore their environment to discover and learn about what is around them.
+This behavior seems to be driven by \textit{intrinsic motivations} (\ims) a set of brain processes that motivate humans to explore for the mere purpose of experiencing novelty, surprise or learning progress \shortcite{berlyne1966curiosity,gopnik1999scientist,kidd2015psychology,oudeyer2016evolution,gottlieb2018towards}.